Shell wins appeal against order to cut emissions – DW – 11/12/2024

 Worsening climate impacts increase emissions cut urgency

-Donald Pols, Director of Friends of the Earth Netherlands, said in a statement just before the verdict was announced that climate impacts were too great to ignore.
+Donald Pols said in a statement just before the verdict was announced that climate impacts were too great to ignore.

 "[T]he climate crisis has increased in intensity.
 Floods, wildfires, heat records, and other climate disasters dominate the news.
 One thing is certain: this decade is crucial for tackling dangerous climate change," said Pols.